necst/necst-guide/source/content/rules.rst

 What you Cannot do
 ------------------

-* Allow external folks to enter the `NECSTLab`_ without having previously informed the `NECSTLab`_ RADRL.
-(Please visit the managers page to find out the necessary information)
+* Allow external folks to enter the `NECSTLab`_ without having previously informed the :ref:`radrl`.

 * Use the `NECSTLab`_ network without the proper authorization